swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-13-initialize-git-and-dvc-for-local-training.md

     dvc config core.autostage true
 ```

-The effect of the `dvc add` command is to create a `data/raw.dvc` file and a
-`data/.gitignore`.
-The `.dvc` file contains the metadata of the file that is
-used by DVC to download and check the integrity of the files.
-The gitignore file
-is created to add the files in `data/raw` to be ignored by Git.
-The `.dvc` files
+As expected, DVC created `data/raw.dvc` and `data/.gitignore`.
+Both must be
-must be added to Git.
+added to Git.

 Various DVC commands will automatically try to update the gitignore files.
 If a
 gitignore file is already present, it will be updated to include the newly
 ignored files.
+As you hand more files and directories to DVC, it will extend
-You might need to update existing `.gitignore` files accordingly.
+these gitignore files for you.
+You might need to update existing `.gitignore`
+files accordingly.

 #### Check the changes